5 Proven Steps to Starting Your Veggie Garden

 Many gardeners just do the same thing they have always done, planting in rows, or adding the same plants to their container garden.

-Here are 5 tips to help you get more from your garden:
+Here are 5 tips to help you get more from your garden design:

-2. Learn what plants grow well together to avoid stressed or weakened plants
+2. Learn what plants grow well together.
+This is called companion planting and will help you to avoid stressed or weakened plants.

-4. Find out what varieties garden experts recommend to increase your success
+4. Find out what varieties grow well in your area to increase your success.

 5. Start with quality organic seeds and plants from trusted sources